Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 - LLM transcripts mp3 files into a text
 - LLM looking for a specific (not obvious) detail from transcripted mp3 files
 - You can run scripts by type npm run start:example6 inside backend directory
+- If you use bun you can run scripts by bun example6 inside backend directory
 - You will see steps (console.logs) in terminal